The Perfect Find: Reception

 The Perfect Find received generally positive reviews from critics, with praise directed at the chemistry between Gabrielle Union and Keith Powers, and Union’s performance.
 On Rotten Tomatoes, the film holds an approval rating of 69% based on 29 critic reviews, with an average rating of 5.7/10.
 The site's critics consensus reads, "Gabrielle Union and Keith Powers bring palpable chemistry to The Perfect Find, delivering a low-key rom-com suitable for a comfy couch watch."
 On Metacritic, the film has a weighted average score of 57 out of 100, based on nine critics, indicating "mixed or average" reviews.

 Critics generally appreciated the performances and the film's engaging style.
 The Guardian described Union as "the anchor of the breezy Netflix romcom" and noted that the film was a "fine romance to build a night in around."
 They praised Union's presence, although they also mentioned that the film followed predictable patterns.
 Similarly, Screen Rant called the film "vibrant" and highlighted its "homage to Old Hollywood" style, which brought a touch of elegance to the rom-com genre.

 CNN also praised the film, calling it "the kind of low-key romance that often finds an appreciative audience on Netflix," while Decider noted that the film "brings an easy-going charm" and delivers a "classic rom-com formula," despite not offering anything groundbreaking.

 However, some critics found the film formulaic.
 Mashable described The Perfect Find as "serviceable, with a few high points," and Variety remarked that it "gets style points for everything but the love story," indicating that while it excels in presentation, the romance lacked depth.

 IndieWire highlighted Union’s performance, calling her “charming” but noting that the film struggles to offer fresh insights into the genre.
 The Hollywood Reporter agreed that Union "elevates" the material, but ultimately, the film’s predictability undercut its potential.

+In addition to critical response, audience metrics indicate strong early engagement on Netflix.
+Weekly streaming data reported by Media Play News, based on measurements from research firm PlumResearch, showed that The Perfect Find generated approximately 3.8 million unique viewers during the week of June 26 to July 2, 2023.